What Percent Is 11 30

 Introduction: The Interplay of Fractions, Decimals, and Percentages

 At its core, this problem involves converting a fraction (11/30) into a percentage.
-A fraction represents a part of a whole.
+Think about it: a fraction represents a part of a whole.
 A decimal is a way of expressing a fraction using base-10 notation.
 A percentage is a fraction expressed as a portion of 100.
 Understanding the relationship between these three is key to solving this problem and countless others.

 The phrase "what percent is 11/30?" is essentially asking: "What number, expressed as a percentage (out of 100), is equivalent to the fraction 11/30?"